Marc-Andy/Getting-and-Cleaning-Data/README.md

    5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-   The original data was collected through a seires of experiments that have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+   The original data was collected through a series of experiments that have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.

    The complete work of this project contains these following files: